8 Tips For Making Breast-Feeding A Breeze

-The benefits of breast-feeding for both moms and babies are hard to overstate: Research suggests breast-fed infants will go on to have lower risks of developing health conditions like asthma and Type 2 diabetes, while other research shows that moms who breast-feed end up with a lower risk of certain types of breast cancer.
+The benefits of breast-feeding for both mums and babies are hard to overstate: Research suggests breast-fed infants will go on to have lower risks of developing health conditions like asthma and Type 2 diabetes, while other research shows that mums who breast-feed end up with a lower risk of certain types of breast cancer.

-All of this is why experts from the World Health Organization (WHO) and The American Academy of Pediatrics encourage new mothers to breast-feed their newborns exclusively for the first six months of life.
+All of this is why experts from the World Health Organisation (WHO) and The American Academy of Paediatrics encourage new mothers to breast-feed their newborns exclusively for the first six months of life.

 So if you’re having a hard time, don’t worry — you aren’t alone.
 We spoke to some experts to get some insight on what to expect, and some practical tips for making it easier.

-All of this is why experts from the World Health Organization (WHO) and The American Academy of Pediatrics encourage new mothers to breast-feed their newborns exclusively for the first six months of life.
+All of this is why experts from the World Health Organisation (WHO) and The American Academy of Paediatrics encourage new mothers to breast-feed their newborns exclusively for the first six months of life.

 So if you’re having a hard time, don’t worry — you aren’t alone.
 We spoke to some experts to get some insight on what to expect, and some practical tips for making it easier.